Connect with others who understand.

 Not only do age-related comorbid conditions occur more often in people with HIV than in people without HIV, but they also develop at younger ages.

 Osteoporosis is commonly seen in older age.
 This condition occurs when the bones become weak, causing them to break easily.
-Osteoporosis is also common in people with HIV.
+Osteoporosis is common in people with HIV.
+Some types of ART therapy may also increase the risk of osteoporosis.
 Older adults are at a higher risk of falls as well, which is especially dangerous when coupled with the increased risk of osteoporosis and fractures.

 Frailty, which is generally seen in the geriatric (older) population, commonly occurs at an earlier age in people with HIV.
 Symptoms include weakness, exhaustion, decreased physical activity, and weight loss.
 This condition is associated with negative health outcomes and multimorbidity (two or more co-occurring chronic conditions).
 Frail older adults are more likely to be admitted to the hospital and require long-term care.